+Shivers is now available on GOG!
 Shivers 1995 point and click Adventure abandonware PC game review.

 Shivers is a 1995 point and click adventure PC game from Sierra Online.
 The opening FMV shows us that we're playing as a teenager being dared to spend the night in the spooky haunted museum at the top of the hill.